Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/index.en.md

 # Futures Rewritten (Ultimate)

-I've been PF'ing FRU in Mana.
+I've been PF'ing FRU in Mana, and this goes over the Mana PF strat.

 ### BiS Notes